mendix/docs/content/studio/domain-models-how-to.md

 Before starting this how-to, make sure you have completed the following prerequisites:

-* Familiarize yourself with the domain model terms and performing basic functions.
+* Familiarize yourself with the domain model terms and learn how to perform basic functions.
 For more information, see [Domain Model](domain-models).

 ## 3 Defining What Data to Include

+Understanding the workflow will help you define what data to include to your domain model.
 The workflow for new customers of the online shop looks the following way:

 1. A customer registers in the online shop and enters the following details:
    1. Full name